Azure/AppService/_posts/2020-04-01-Robust Apps for the cloud.md

 ## Auto Heal

+Sometimes your application might experience unexpected behaviors that could be resolved by a simple restart.
+The Auto Heal features allows you to do exactly that!
+It allows you to define the 'condition' that would trigger Auto Heal and the 'action' that Auto Heal will initiate when the condition is met.

-Enable auto heal on the app.
-I would recommend to create an auto heal mitigation rule by going to "Diagnose and Solve problems" section, selecting the "Diagnostic Tools" tile and then "Auto Healing" under Proactive Tools section.
+You can create an auto heal mitigation rule by going to "Diagnose and Solve problems" section -> "Diagnostic Tools" tile and then "Auto Healing" under Proactive Tools section.

 ![multiple-instances]({{site.baseurl}}/media/2020/04/autoheal.jpg)